1948 Italian general election: Campaign

 The election remain unmatched in verbal aggression and fanaticism in Italy's period of democracy.
-According to the historian Gianni Corbi the 1948 election was "the most passionate, the most important, the longest, the dirtiest, and the most uncertain electoral campaign in Italian history".
-The election was between two competing visions of the future of Italian society.
-On the right, a Roman Catholic, conservative and capitalist Italy, represented by the governing Christian Democrats of De Gasperi.
-On the left a secular, revolutionary and socialist society, linked to the Soviet Union and represented by the FDP coalition led by the PCI.
+According to the historian Gianni Corbi, the 1948 election was "the most passionate, the most important, the longest, the dirtiest, and the most uncertain electoral campaign in Italian history".
+The election was between two competing visions of the future of Italian society: on the right it was a Roman Catholic, conservative, and capitalist Italy, represented by the governing DC of Alcide De Gasperi, and on the left was a secular, revolutionary, and socialist society, linked to the Soviet Union and represented by the FDP coalition led by the PCI.

-The Christian Democrat campaign pointed to the recent communist coup in Czechoslovakia.
-It warned that in Communist countries, "children send parents to jail", "children are owned by the state", and told voters that disaster would strike Italy if the Communists were to take power.
+The DC ran a campaign that pointed to the Communist coup in Czechoslovakia.
+It warned that in Communist countries "children send parents to jail", "children are owned by the state", and told voters that disaster would strike Italy if the Communists were to take power.
 Another slogan was "In the secrecy of the polling booth, God sees you – Stalin doesn't."

-The FDP campaign focused on living standards and avoided embarrassing questions of foreign policy, such as UN membership (vetoed by the Soviet Union) and Yugoslav control of Trieste, or losing American financial and food aid.
+The FDP campaign focused on living standards and avoided embarrassing questions of foreign policy, such as United Nations membership (vetoed by the Soviet Union) and Communist Yugoslavia control of Trieste, or losing American financial and food aid through the Marshall Plan.
 The PCI led the FDP coalition and had effectively marginalised the PSI, which suffered loss in terms of parliamentary seats and political power.
 (Note: The PCI gained more than the two-thirds of the seats won by the joint list.)
-The PSI had also been hurt by the secession of a social-democratic faction led by Giuseppe Saragat, which contested the election with the concurrent list of Socialist Unity.
+The PSI had also been hurt by the secession of a social-democratic faction led by Giuseppe Saragat, which contested the election with the concurrent list of Socialist Unity (US).

-The PCI had difficulties in restraining its more militant members, who, in the period immediately after the war, had engaged in violent acts of reprisals.
-The areas affected by the violence (the so-called "Red Triangle" of Emilia, or parts of Liguria around Genoa and Savona, for instance) had previously seen episodes of brutality committed by the Fascists during Benito Mussolini's regime and the Italian Resistance during the Allied advance through Italy.
+The PCI had difficulties in restraining its more militant members, who in the period immediately after the war had engaged in violent acts of reprisals.
+The areas affected by the violence (the "Red Triangle" of Emilia, or parts of Liguria around Genoa and Savona, for instance) had previously seen episodes of brutality committed by the Italian fascists during Benito Mussolini's regime and the Italian Resistance during the Allied advance through Italy.